fara-pug/fara-pug/index.md

 During my first play-session some years ago I hit a wall and swore to myself that I would beat this thing one day.
 And I finally have.

 It was not a big, triumphant, clever win.
-Definitely not.
-I played what looked to me like the most survivable class, the Gatekeeper as defensively as I could and for 150 days stuck my head into dangerous places, learning and exploring as I went - and now that my understanding has grown, my notes and my approach to them is evolving too.
+Definitely not!
+I played what looked to me like the most survivable class, the [Gatekeeper](#org4249e78) as defensively as I could and for 150 days stuck my head into dangerous places, learning and exploring as I went - and now that my understanding has grown, my notes and my approach to them is evolving too.

+Winning, for me meant 'Completing the Astral Key'.
+It also marks the beginning of what puts my Character into the 'Age of Steel', sees me Mining and Fishing more, and at last! has me manage inventory and items the way the Gods intended.

+Pug's Notes below don't reflect all I've learned by reaching my milestone yet, but they are not harmful if you're just starting out.

-<a id="org4cb041b"></a>
+<a id="org5c56bb4"></a>

 ## Finding